diegaccio/git-cheatsheet/README.md

 ### Merge and Diff tool

-To setup p4merge ad diff and merge tool on macOS, install it using brew:
+To setup p4merge as diff and merge tool on macOS, install it using brew:

 ```
 brew install --cask p4v